A Case Study in Diagnostic Failure

 Beta-2 receptor downregulation orthostatic intolerance

-After years of unexplained POTS symptoms, I uploaded my Ancestry DNA raw data to an AI-powered genetic interpretation tool.
-The analysis revealed something striking: I carry double homozygous NOS3 variants (both T-786C and rs1800779) plus ADRB2 R16G—a genetic combination that creates a "perfect storm" for autonomic dysfunction.
+After years of unexplained POTS symptoms, I used Claude Code to analyze my raw AncestryDNA file directly.
+The analysis revealed something striking: I carry double homozygous NOS3 variants (both T-786C and rs1800779) plus ADRB2 R16G, a genetic combination that creates a "perfect storm" for autonomic dysfunction.

 The NOS3 variants severely reduce nitric oxide production, impairing my blood vessels' ability to dilate properly.
 The ADRB2 variant causes beta-2 receptor downregulation, meaning my cardiovascular system can't respond appropriately to positional changes.
 Together, these explain the core pathophysiology of my POTS: impaired vascular tone combined with inadequate compensatory mechanisms.

 Here's what matters: this wasn't exotic genetic testing.
 This was standard consumer DNA data ($99 from Ancestry) that I'd had for years.
-What was missing wasn't the data—it was the infrastructure to interpret it in clinical context.
+What was missing wasn't the data, it was the infrastructure to interpret it in clinical context.
 No doctor I saw had the tools to say "Your symptoms + these variants = high probability autonomic dysfunction, let's test for POTS."

-That integration gap—between having data and making it clinically actionable—is exactly what Function Health is solving at scale.
+That integration gap, between having data and making it clinically actionable, is exactly what Function Health is solving at scale.

-Data source Ancestry DNA raw data (677K+ SNPs)
+Data Source Ancestry DNA raw data (677K+ SNPs)

-Key insight Multiple compound genetic vulnerabilities explain clinical phenotype—but only when analyzed systematically
+Key Insight Multiple compound genetic vulnerabilities explain clinical phenotype—but only when analyzed systematically

 The opportunity: Building the connective tissue